 KBC Dance Expectations & Etiquette

 Enrollment into the Bharatnatyam curriculum takes place at the start of the fall semester.
-Semester 1 fees are due no later than October 1st, 2022, and Semester 2 fees are due no later than February 5th, 2023.
+Semester 1 begins on September 10, 2023 and Semester 2 begins on February 5, 2024.
 Private lessons can start at any time, depending on student(s) plan and teacher availability.

 Students are to wear a BLACK long or short sleeve top with BLACK leggings that are comfortable to exercise in.
 Salwar Kameez and Churidar suits of any colour may also be worn.
 Jeans, dresses and skirts are NOT to be worn as they can hamper dance movements and be a distraction.

 Dancers are to remove their shoes at the entrance and be prepared to dance in their bare feet.
 Dancing bare feet is a norm with Indian dance.

 Arriving on time allows dancers to settle into a focused mindset.
 Arriving late leads to both teacher and student(s) feeling distracted and overwhelmed.
 Arriving in a timely fashion shows respect to your teacher and fellow dancers.

 Our Bharatanatyam lessons begin and end with the Namaskar, a sacred salutation offering prayer and greetings and seeking blessings from God, the Guru (teacher), and the audience.
 This gesture expresses honour, courtesy, politeness, hospitality, and gratitude.
 It is important to complete the Namaskar uninterrupted or staggered.
 The teacher will lead the class through the Namaskar at the start and end of the lesson.